-Figure 32 - Step 3
+Figure 33 - Step 3

-7. Your data should be imported into Excel, as shown below in Figure 33.
+7. Your data should be imported into Excel, as shown below in Figure 32.

-Figure 33 - Imported data
+Figure 34 - Imported data

-Note: If the dates fail to import correctly, you may have to change your regional options.
-This can be done from the Control Panel > Regional and language options.
-In the Customise tab, ensure the decimal symbol is set to a Period"."
-Not a Comma"."
+Note: If dates fail to import correctly, you may have to change your regional options.
+This can be done from the Control Panel > Regional Settings.
+In Control Panel > Regional and language options > Customise, you should make sure that the Decimal symbol is set to a Period "."
+Not a Comma",".

-This will make it easier to download comma separated variables
+This will make it easier to download comma separated variables.

-Figure 34 - Regional settings
+Figure 35 - Regional settings